Skip to main content

 Results processing

-A-Parser allows you to process results during parsing, in this section, we have provided the most popular cases for the Rambler parser.
+A-Parser allows processing results directly during parsing; in this section, we have provided the most popular cases for the Rambler parser

 Extracting domains